Danjumajamiu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 10. 9-print-comb.c prints all possible combinations of single-digit numbers.
 11. 100-print-comb3.c prints all possible different combinations of two digits.
 12. 101-print-comb4.c prints all possible different combinations of three digits.
+13. 102-print-comb5.c prints all possible combinations of two two-digit numbers.